LDWLab/XRNA-GT/README.md

 	* This bug fix is in progress.
 * Placement of label line segments is incorrect
 	* This bug fix is in progress.

+The executable (jar) is located at XRNA\xrna_COOL.jar
-The available jar file has been compiled using AdoptOpenJDK 14.
+	* The jar file was compiled using AdoptOpenJDK 14, a Java JDK alternative.